-The Entrance of the ancient Library of Hadrian in Athens.
+One of his most impressive works was the Library known today as the Library of Hadrian in Athens.

-Monastiraki, Adrian’s Library entrance and Acropolis Hill
+Monastiraki, Hadrian’s Library entrance, and Acropolis Hill

 Discover in this post all about Hadrian’s Library, the remaining sites, the significance of the library, and the other important monuments that Hadrian built in Athens.